naroburnett/learningalanguage/Introduction.md

 Remember you are simply creating a plan!
 You are NOT predicting the future.
 You may need to adjust your plan in the future and that is okay!
 Creating a plan is to point you in the right direction anf help you know where to begin and where you want to hopefully end.

+# Chapter Check List
+1. Brainstorm Ideas (Pros and Cons)
+2. Funnel Ideas to 3
+3. Pick a Project
+4. Set some SMART Goals